 Matt Eich is a photographic essayist working on long-form projects about the American condition.
 He studied photojournalism at Ohio University and holds an MFA in Photography from Hartford Art School’s International Limited-Residency Program.
 Eich’s work has been widely exhibited and received numerous grants and recognitions including PDN’s 30 Emerging Photographers to Watch, the Joop Swart Masterclass, the F25 Award for Concerned Photography, POYi’s Community Awareness Award, the Aaron Siskind Foundation Fellowship, the VMFA Visual Arts Fellowship, and two Getty Images Grants for Editorial Photography.
 He has published two photobooks, Carry Me Ohio, and I Love You, I am Leaving, and his fine art prints and books are held in the permanent collections of many institutions such as, The Portland Art Museum, the Museum of Fine Arts Houston, The New York Public Library, and Chrysler Museum of Art.

-Eich is currently a Lecturer of Photography at The George Washington University, and resides in Charlottesville, Virginia with his wife and two daughters.
+Eich is currently resides in Charlottesville, Virginia with his wife and two daughters.